haog1/express-ts-starter/README.md

 ```bash
 yarn start
 ```

-## Tests
-By default, this microservice base is using `mongodb-memory-server` to mock mongo database and utilises `supertest` for faking http requests.

 ### Test case
 Writing test cases for microservices can be very handy.
 Whenever you are workinig on some features, functions or refactors and etc, just add a default Jest test folder and name it `__test__`.
 Create any integration or unit test files under this fold and name it `**.test.ts`.
 There is a global sign in function defined in `/test/setup.ts` which you can use to be authenticated.